 Check these 5 signs to understand if it’s the right decision to invest your money in an integrated ERP system:

-To automate business processes and make a positive impact on your workflow, you need to streamline resource planning.
-Suppose that you got a potential customer who subscribed to your newsletter and created a shopping cart on your ecommerce shop.
-If your CRM is integrated with an ERP system, the customer data will automatically be transmitted to the latter.
-Your employees will evaluate the lead, forecast their behavior on your site, and consider these data when making supply-demand predictions.
+Your employees will evaluate the lead, analyze their behavior on your site, and leverage this data when making supply-demand predictions.
 Marketers can use analytics and reporting features of ERP software to facilitate the lead journey.
-It can help turn site visitors into return clients.
+It can help your team turn site visitors into return clients.

 What if your ERP system is not integrated with your CRM systems?
-Then, your employees will have to enter the data on this lead manually into an ecommerce dashboard.
+Then, your employees will have to manually enter the data on this lead into an e-commerce dashboard.
 They may forget to do this, enter the wrong data, or even lose data on this user.
 And this will be equal to losing a valuable lead in this case.

 Disintegrated solutions cannot give you a clear understanding of your business as a single entity.
 Sure, you may ask your team to transfer data manually from system to system.
 But imagine how much work they will have to do, with no guarantee for you that these data will be transferred securely and precisely.
-Your business efforts, after all, are targeted at the end user to encourage them to make a purchase and increase your profit.

 Retail businesses often suffer from mistakes and errors because of manual data entry.
-If you face similar problems, you need to connect ERP systems with other pieces of software.
+If you face similar problems, you need to connect integrated ERP systems with other pieces of software.

 When humans work with tons of similar data, it’s nearly impossible to avoid errors.
 For instance, such situations happen when your employee enters the wrong customer ID or the wrong product SKU into the system.
 The wrong data can have a great impact on your marketing strategy and supply chain management.
 To minimize the number of dissatisfied customers and get a stable position in the market, consider ERP system integration.